esneiderfjaimes/githooks-plugin/README.md

 ## 📦 What It Does

-This plugin installs all files from the `hooks/` directory into your project's `.git/hooks/` directory, replacing any existing ones.
-It also ensures all copied files are executable.
+* Installs all files from the `hooks/` directory into your project's `.git/hooks/`, replacing any existing ones.
+* Ensures all copied files are executable.
+* Can uninstall previously installed hooks.
+* Supports configuration via the `gitHooks` block in `build.gradle.kts`.

-Useful when working in teams to ensure Git hooks (e.g., pre-commit, pre-push) are consistently installed.
+This is especially useful when working in teams to ensure consistent Git hook behavior across environments.

 ---